 I drove 20 minutes through rich folks’ backstreets to reach Oprah’s fortress.
 I pulled into her compound and drove near the gate.
 The protective trees at the property’s entrance made it look like an entrance to a safari park.
 I saw a guard station.
 Its windows were tinted, but I felt like someone was looking at me.
 Maybe it was Stedman.
 Would it have been beyond Oprah’s people—or even Oprah herself—to put a cap in my ass?

 Of course not.
 Oprah can do anything she pleases.
 This is the same woman who made a billion dollars out of 15 cents…all from keepin’ it real.

 I snapped a picture and sped off, as much as one can speed in an old Altima hybrid.
-The excitement and subsequent laugh cheered me up.
+The excitement and subsequent laugh cheered me up as my day trip ended.
 Oprah always helps.